 Unguided tours

 If you’re traveling on a budget, you’ll love that the La Fortuna Waterfall permits unguided / self-guided tours (see our related blog post Self-Guided Adventures: 20 Things To Do In Costa Rica Without A Guide).
 Simply pay the waterfall entrance fee upon arrival at the attraction and hike to the waterfall’s viewpoints / base on your own.
 The amount of time you’ll need for the experience depends on how fast / slow you hike and how much time you want to spend relaxing / swimming in Rio Fortuna.
-Most people give themselves 1-2 hours (excluding drive time to and from the attraction) to explore the waterfall, and an extra 20-30 minutes to explore the orchid garden (if desired).
+Most people give themselves one or two hours (excluding drive time to and from the attraction) to explore the waterfall, and an extra 20-30 minutes to explore the orchid garden (if desired).

 Guided tours